AllenSWDB/allenswdb.github.io/databook/glossary.md

   type of neurons in the mammalian cortex, and are often associated excitatory neurons.
-In extracellular recordings, neurons with longer action potentials are also sometimes referred to as regular spiking neurons, a feature which is used to putatively classify them as excitatory neurons
+In extracellular recordings, neurons with longer action potentials are also sometimes referred to as regular spiking neurons, a feature which is used to associate these units with specific cell types, such as excitatory pyramidal neurons among others.

 Reporter